The Big Damn MCU Rewatch: Captain America: The First Avenger (2011)

 Connor says it’s the kid who falls in the water yelling “Go get him mister, I can swim!”

 Least favourite moment: Poor Steve having to perform on stage.
-The cringe factor was though probably not as high as it was for him!
+The cringe factor was high, though probably not as high as it was for him!

 Also Bucky falling off the train.
 Gets me EVERY TIME.